Basements

 Walk-out basement

-A much coveted feature with today’s homebuyers, walk-out basements allow you to step right out into a backyard or onto a patio and get some fresh air.
+A much-coveted feature with today’s homebuyers, walk-out basements allow you to step right out into a backyard or onto a patio and get some fresh air.
 They have a lot of qualities in common with the main floor, and in some cases are counted towards your home’s total square footage.
 They are associated with properties with a slope of at least 6 feet from front to back.
-You’ll often see elevated decks attached to these types of homes as well.
+You’ll often see elevated decks attached to these types of homes, as well.

 Garden-level lot basement